danielm2048/pre-course-2021-final/README.md

 ## Bonus features

+- Adding or updating a todo can be accomplished by pressing Enter on the keyboard
+- Loading spinner when necessary
 - Sorting by finished("done") todos and by date
 - Deleting every todo using a single button
 - Double clicking a todo item highlights it: